 and recognizable buildings to appear in a highly-condensed sampling clustered around the central part of town—Bridge Street at the Delaware

-- Lambertville Station and Inn
+- Lambertville Station

 - Lambertville House

 - J.B.
 Kline & Son

 - Finkles Hardware

 - Strand Theatre

 - Mobil Station

 - Lambertville City Hall